Skip to main content

 We do not provide official documents via email.
 Should you receive an invoice or document of which the authenticity is questionable, please contact admissions@thomasmore.be

-Every non-EEA student (non-EEA students in need of a student visa and non-EEA students already residing in Belgium with a valid Belgian residence permit based on studies) who pays the increased tuition fee can receive a discount (this applies to EVERY non-EEA student in need of a student visa and non-EEA students already residing in Belgium with a valid Belgian residence permit based on studies, no limitations).
+The tuition fee waiver applies to all non-EEA students (non-EEA students in need of a student visa and non-EEA students already residing in Belgium with a valid Belgian residence permit based on studies) who pay the increased tuition fee (no limitations).

 For students in their first year of enrolment, the discount is calculated on the basis of the study efficiency after their first semester: